willwpearson/identity.optim.boo/documentation/NextJSClient.md

 This controller takes the current database context, and using the incoming request, validates and creates a new user and adds it to the database.

 *This uses the default SQLite database given with the template.
-If using a different database for users, the controller may need to be configured further.*
+If you're using a different database for users, the controller may need to be configured further.*

 Lastly, we need to guarantee that the API endpoints accept incoming requests from the specified origins, so we need to add the following to the middleware pipeline in the `HostingExtensions.cs` file: